supersu-man/apkupdater-library/README.md

-# GitHubAPKUpdater-Library
+# APKUpdater-Library
-Checks for the latest release in the GitHub repo and if latest apk release is found, it downloads the apk for you.
+Checks for the latest release in your GitHub repo.
+Downloads latest apk if new release is found.

 If you also release APK files with every new release on GitHub just like me, this could be a very useful Library.